HenryHK/my-neovim-config/README.md

 ### Fuzzy search

 I use `fzf` as native app and install the `fzf-vim` plugin wrapping it by vim.
-Also I installed `bat` to provide file preview with syntax highlighting.
+Also I installed [bat](https://github.com/sharkdp/bat) to provide file preview with syntax highlighting.

+Text fuzzy search requires [ripgrep](https://github.com/BurntSushi/ripgrep)

 Functions: